 3. Stop Listening to Music to Focus

 The office can sometimes be a hectic place.
 This is especially true if you work in an open office.
 It might feel like you need to listen to music to get anything done.
-This is actually a non sequitur, since you are just choosing the method of your distraction.
-It may seem that it helps you to get stuff done faster, but research shows this simply isn’t true.
+This is actually a non sequitur since you are just choosing the method of your distraction.
+IT consultants may seem that it helps you to get stuff done faster, but research shows this simply isn’t true.

 One prominent neuroscientist suggests that instead of listening to music while you try to be productive, listen to some beforehand so that you are relaxed and in a good mood.
 Music allows you to mentally put away some of the things that may distract you from any given task before you undertake it.